Weird-Ghosts/www/content/baby-ghosts/index.md

 ### Expectations

-While a Baby Ghost, you’ll be posting activity updates in your Studio and Project Slack channels at least once a week.
+While a Baby Ghost, you'll be posting activity updates in your Studio and Project Slack channels at least once a week.
 For
 example:

-> We're stressed out because we've had to crunch a lot recently.
+> We're stressed out because we've had to crunch recently.
 We need to figure out what steps to take to avoid this next time!
-> Here's our latest company pitch deck, revised in advance of next week’s funder meeting.
+> Our latest company pitch deck will be revised before next week's funder meeting.
 > Feeling pretty good about this song I composed for our trailer!
 Check it out!
 Send your feedback!

 This is where Gamma Space mentors rally!
 We can meet or discuss in-channel strategies to better manage time, communication and deadlines.
 Or we can review materials ahead of an important meeting.
-Sometimes we’re just going to tell you how much we like your jams.
+Sometimes we will just tell you how much we like your jams.

 Remember: We need your support to support you.
 The more you